Is labia piercing a good idea?

 If you are considering piercing your labia and you currently do not have a piercing, it is recommended to wait until after delivery.
 The body can go through many changes during pregnancy with the skin stretching and possible weight gain.
 It may be possible that the piercing will not heal correctly because of stretching.
 Another concern is that stretching during labor and delivery could cause tearing, even if there were not a piercing.
 In addition, during pregnancy, you have increased blood flowing through your body and any piercing may lead to increased bleeding.

 If you have a genital piercing that has already healed properly there should be no complications.
-It is recommended that the metal is replaced with plastic the last few months and remain until after labor and delivery.
+It is recommended that the metal is replaced with plastic the last few months and remains until after labor and delivery.
 You should consider removing the genital ring during pregnancy and labor and delivery to prevent any possible complications.
 When considering replacing with a plastic retainer, consult your physician or midwife with any concerns.

 What safety precautions should I take?